 Bridges can keep teeth firmly in place to prevent shifting.
 It generally takes two visits to get a bridge.
 The first is spent preparing your support teeth.
 Impressions may be taken of your mouth for accuracy.
 You will also have temporary crowns placed until the prosthetic is applied at the next appointment.
 A cared-for bridge can last around seven years.
 This includes brushing twice a day with a soft-bristled toothbrush and flossing, especially around your bridge, to prevent buildup.

 A sturdy replacement bridge may be the answer you are looking for in a healthy smile, even with a missing tooth.
-If you would like to know more about the types of bridges we offer, please call us here at Olympia Prosthodontics & Cosmetic Dentistry at (360) 339-4944 for more information or to schedule an appointment.
+If you would like to know more about the types of bridges we offer, including complete fixed bridge or partial fixed bridge, please call us here at Olympia Prosthodontics & Cosmetic Dentistry at (360) 339-4944 for more information or to schedule an appointment.